 When this option is enabled, the following line is automatically added at the end of the commit message: Signed off by: <username>

-In the Before Commit area, select the actions you want DataSpell to perform before committing the selected files to the local repository.
+In the Commit Checks area, select the actions you want DataSpell to perform while committing the selected files to the local repository.

 The following options are available:

 Reformat code: perform code formatting according to the Project Code Style settings.

 Rearrange code: rearrange your code according to the arrangement rules preferences.

 Check TODO (<filter name>): Review the TODO items matching the specified filter.
 Click Configure to choose an existing TODO filter, or open the TODO settings page and define a new filter to be applied.

 Cleanup: batch-apply quick-fixes from code cleanup inspections.
 Click Choose profile to select a profile from which the IDE will run inspections.